By: JoJo Yang, MD & Courtney J. Wusthoff MD, MS, FAAP

-Problems associated with cerebral palsy.
+Specific problems associated with cerebral palsy.
 Every child is different.
 For some children with cerebral palsy, extra check-ups may be needed to look out for problems that can happen along with cerebral palsy.
-These may include learning problems, seizures/epilepsy, vision difficulties, and hearing loss.
+These may include learning problems, seizures/epilepsy, vision difficulties, hearing loss and feeding difficulties.
 Your pediatrician will help you make a plan for your child.

-Preventing joint and bone complications.
-Children who do not move much, especially who spend a lot of time in the same position, may develop “contractures."
-This is when the joints get stuck in one position.
-Stretching can help preventing this complication.
+Minimizing joint and bone complications.
+Children who do not move much, especially who spend a lot of time in the same position, may develop "contractures."
+This is when the joints become limited in how much they can move.
+Stretching can help prevent contractures.
 Children who do not stand or walk also are at risk of having low bone density (osteopenia) and scoliosis (too much curving of the spine).
 Your pediatrician and other care team members will help watch for any early problems and help with plans to avoid or treat these complications.

 About Dr. Yang

 Qian-Zhou (JoJo) Yang, MD is a pediatric epilepsy specialist and Assistant Professor Neurology at the University of North Carolina, Chapel Hill.
 She specializes in the care of children with complex epilepsy and incorporating integrative medicine approaches to common neurologic issues.
 She is a member of the AAP Section on Neurology.

 About Dr. Wusthoff